West Johnston High School: The Inner Compass (2008)

-Winter guard
+Winter Guard

 The winter guard at WJHS is another extracurricular activity.
 They have performed in many local, regional, and national competitions, with both WGI and AIA.
 The winter guard is split into varsity and junior varsity.
 The varsity guard has been in the Scholastic World Class division of Winter guard since 2010, and therefore is commonly known within the school as the "World Guard".
 For a similar reason, the junior varsity group is commonly known as the "A Guard".

 Both of these groups have performed excellent shows.
 In 2008, the Open guard placed 2nd and the A guard placed 7th at the Atlantic Power Regional.
 The Open guard went on to compete in the WGI World Championships, placing 6th in finals.

 In 2009, Wind was formed.
 Wind (a shortening of "west independent") is composed of West Johnston alumni and friends.
 At the 2009 WGI World Championships in Dayton, Ohio, they placed 9th in finals with a score of 87.4.

 On April 10, 2010, the Open Guard was named 2010 WGI World Championships Scholastic Open Class Champions with a score of 97.05 and was awarded the Gold Medal.
 This is West Johnston's second WGI medal—in 2004, the Guard (then in A Class) scored 95.6 in the Scholastic A Class Finals and was awarded the Silver medal.

-Fine arts department
+Fine Arts department

 West Johnston High School offers fine arts courses in the following areas: art design, modern dance, band (marching and ensemble performance), choral groups, and theatre classes.

-The choral ensembles, headed by Sarah Phelps, present many concerts throughout the year and were selected to represent North Carolina in the Festival of the States 2008 in Washington D.C.
+The choral ensembles present many concerts throughout the year, including out-of-state performances, such as Walt Disney World in Orlando, Florida for several years, as well as being selected to represent North Carolina in the Festival of the States 2008 in Washington D.C.